 Led by Artistic Director, Steven Schick, the San Francisco Contemporary Music Players is about to launch its 45th concert season.
 Through its annual concert series, collaborative projects, commissions, education and outreach activities, SFCMP’s repertoire crosses cultural and stylistic boundaries.
 Consisting of a core of some of the Bay Area’s leading musicians and music educators, SFCMP has performed more than 1,200 new works by over 550 composers.
 Nearly 150 of these have been premieres, and SFCMP has commissioned some 80 new works from composers such as John Adams, Chaya Czernowin, George Lewis, Shulamit Ran, Carlos Sanchez-Gutierrez, Olly Wilson, Julia Wolfe, and Zhou Long.
 SFCMP has been presented by leading cultural festivals and concert series, including San Francisco Performances, Cal Performances, the Other Minds Festival and the Stern Grove Festival, among others.

-In addition to programmatic innovation, SFCMP performances are rooted in artistic virtuosity.
+In addition to programmatic inovation, SFCMP performances are rooted in artistic virtuosity.
 The 24 core SFCMP are among the Bay Area’s leading musicians and educators.
 They are active as soloists and chamber musicians and leaders of several dynamic performance groups in California and beyond.

 Please join SFCMP in welcoming Lisa Oman to San Francisco Contemporary Music Players.